 CGMS is informed of the status of the future European Space Agency Earth Observation missions.
-Two of them, MSG and Metop are in co-operation with EUMETSAT.
+Two of them, MSG and Metop are in cooperation with EUMETSAT.
 The Living Planet Program has three lines of implementation: Earth Explorer satellites, Earth Watch satellites plus services & applications demonstration.

-After decision on the implementation of Swarm and EarthCARE missions, a new Core Explorer is under selection.
-The first Explorer launch is now foreseen in March 2008.
+The 7th Core Explorer is under selection.
+The first Explorer launch is now foreseen in October 2008.